RobbievanAert/puniform/README.md

 Papers about the p-uniform method:

-van Assen, M. A. L. M., Van Aert, R. C. M., & Wicherts, J. M. (2015).
+van Assen, M. A. L. M., van Aert, R. C. M., & Wicherts, J. M. (2015).
 Meta-analysis using effect size distributions of only statistically significant studies.
 Psychological Methods, 20(3), 293-309. doi: http://dx.doi.org/10.1037/met0000025

-Van Aert, R. C. M., Wicherts, J. M., & Van Assen, M. A. L. M. (2015).
+van Aert, R. C. M., Wicherts, J. M., & van Assen, M. A. L. M. (2015).
 Conducting meta-analyses on p-values: Reservations and recommendations for applying p-uniform and p-curve.
 Perspectives on
 Psychological Science, 11(5), 713-729.

 Paper about the hybrid method:

-Van Aert, R. C. M., & Van Assen, M. A. L. M. (2016).
+van Aert, R. C. M., & van Assen, M. A. L. M. (2016).
 Examining reproducibility in psychology: A hybrid method for statistically combining a biased original study and replication.
 Manuscript submitted for publication.

 Paper about the Snapshot Bayesian Hybrid Meta-Analysis Method: